 The Compensation Committee is responsible for overseeing our compensation programs.
 As part of that responsibility, the Compensation Committee determines all compensation for the Company's executive officers.
 For executive officers other than the CEO, the Compensation Committee considers the recommendation of the CEO and the Executive Vice President and Chief People Officer in making its compensation determinations.
 The Committee interacts regularly with management regarding our executive compensation initiatives and programs.
 The Compensation Committee has the authority to engage its own advisors.
-During fiscal year 2020, no independent compensation advisor provided any advice or recommendations on amount or form of executive and director compensation to the Compensation Committee.
+During fiscal year 2021, no independent compensation advisor provided any advice or recommendations on the amount or form of executive and director compensation to the Compensation Committee.

 Our executive team consists of individuals with extensive industry expertise, creative vision, strategic and operational skills, in-depth company knowledge, financial acumen and high ethical standards.
 We are committed to providing competitive compensation packages to ensure that we retain these executives and maintain and strengthen our position as a leading global music entertainment company.

 Our executive compensation programs and the decisions made by the Compensation Committee are designed to achieve these goals.
-For fiscal year 2020, the compensation for the Company's NEOs (the executive officers for whom disclosure of compensation is provided in the tables below) consisted of base salary and annual bonuses.
-Also, during fiscal year 2020, two of our NEOs, Messrs.
-Cooper and Lousada, participated, based on their individual elections, in the Second Amended and Restated Warner Music Group Corp.
-Senior Management Free Cash Flow Plan (the "Pre-IPO Plan"), which is further described below.
-Mr. Lousada's equity incentives in the Company will continue through the Pre-IPO Plan during fiscal year 2021.
-All of Mr. Cooper's equity interests under the Pre-IPO Plan were settled and redeemed in December 2020.
-Beginning in fiscal year 2021, our NEOs (other than Mr. Lousada), who continued to participate in the Pre-IPO Plan) were granted initial equity awards under the Warner Music Group Corp.
+For fiscal year 2021, the compensation for the Company's NEOs (the executive officers for whom disclosure of compensation is provided in the tables below) consisted of base salary, annual bonuses and equity incentives.
+Our NEOs (other than Mr. Lousada, who continued to participate in the Pre-IPO Plan described below) were granted initial equity awards under the Warner Music Group Corp.
 2020 Omnibus Incentive Plan (the "Omnibus Incentive Plan") pursuant to which we grant long-term equity incentive compensation to our directors, officers and other employees.
+Mr. Lousada participated, based on his individual election, in the Second Amended and Restated Warner Music Group Corp.
+Senior Management Free Cash Flow Plan (the "Pre-IPO Plan") during fiscal year 2021, which is further described below.
+Mr. Lousada's equity incentives under the Pre-IPO Plan will continue during fiscal year 2022.
 The NEOs do not receive any other compensation or benefits other than standard benefits available to all U.S. employees, which primarily consist of health plans, the opportunity to participate in the Company's 401(k) and deferred compensation plans, basic life insurance and accidental death insurance coverage.
 Additionally, because Mr. Lousada is located in the United Kingdom, he participates in our defined contribution pension scheme for our U.K. employees, and he also receives a car allowance and is reimbursed for certain tax preparation costs.

-For the 2020 fiscal year, in determining the compensation of the NEOs, the Compensation Committee sought to establish a level of compensation that is (a) appropriate for the size and financial condition of the Company; (b) structured so as to attract and retain qualified executives; and (c) tied to annual financial performance and long-term shareholder value creation.
+For the 2021 fiscal year, in determining the compensation of the NEOs, the Compensation Committee sought to establish a level of compensation that is (a) appropriate for the size and financial condition of the Company; (b) structured so as to attract and retain qualified executives; and (c) tied to annual financial performance and long-term shareholder value creation.

-The Company has entered into employment arrangements with each of our NEOs other than Mr. Cooper, which establish each executive's base salary and, for Mr. Lousada, his entitlement to a percentage of our annual free cash flow under the Pre-IPO Plan, and, in the case of Messrs.
-Levin, Moot and Robinson, their discretionary or target annual bonus.
-Beginning in fiscal year 2021, the terms of Mr. Cooper's include a base salary, target annual bonus and an annual grant of long-term incentive awards, as further described below.
+The Company has entered into employment arrangements with each of our NEOs other than Mr. Cooper, which establish each executive's base salary and, for Mr. Lousada, his entitlement to a percentage of our annual free cash flow under the Pre-IPO Plan, for Mr. Levin, his discretionary or target annual equity incentive award and, in the case of Messrs.
+Levin and Moot and Ms. Marshall, their discretionary or target annual bonus.

+Beginning in fiscal year 2021, the terms of Mr. Cooper's employment included a base salary, target annual bonus and an annual grant of long-term incentive awards, as further described below.